Last updated: May 2026

 9. Spend the evening at Tivoli Amusement Park

 Tivoli has the ability to charm anybody who visits, and in my opinion a trip to Copenhagen is incomplete without stopping by here.
 If you can, go on a Friday or Saturday night in summer where you can catch a show or fireworks.
+You can book your Tivoli ticket here, which is handy on busy summer evenings.

 Day Two: